1Mill/notes/conferences/software-crafters-unconference-2022.md

       * Film and upload it.
 Making a transcript akin to a blog post also helps.
       * Rotate every month between every interested department.
       * Make as easy to follow for an audience.
-      * Keep a theme for all dailies for that one month such as "Dailies C++", "Dailies Server Objects", Dailies ..." and only talk about that theme ever day
+      * Keep a theme for all dailies for that one month such as "Dailies C++", "Dailies Service Objects", Dailies Ruby", "Dailies ..." and only talk about that theme ever day for that 1 month period for that 1 department.
     * Not enough slack in the system to focus on anything except for output (e.g. coding features)
   * Diffusion of innovation theory
     * <https://sphweb.bumc.bu.edu/otlt/mph-modules/sb/behavioralchangetheories/behavioralchangetheories4.html>
     * 5 types of adopters
-      1. Innovators - like to try new things
+      1. Innovators - like to try new things / experiment
       2. Early adopters - leaders who embrase change opportunities.
 Need how-to manuals.
-      3. Early majority - rarely leaders who embrase chanage.
+      3. Early majority - rarely leaders who embrase change.
 Need proof-of-concept to adaopt.
       4. Late majority - Skeptical of change.
 Need successful adoption stories.
       5. Laggards - Bound by tradition and very conservative.
 Need data and preasure from leaders.
-    * Get buy-in from early adopters to then evangelize it to effect change and build success stories.
+    * Get buy-in from early adopters to then evangelize the practice to then effect change and build success stories.
     * <https://www.youtube.com/watch?v=yZzVzNovBNg>
       * Innovation is the bleeding edge - lots of experiments, early adopters like some stability before adoption
-      * Every body is an innovator in some cases and a laggard in others
+      * Everybody is an innovator in some cases and a laggard in others
-      * If you are defensive about a practice, thinking about it the wrong way.
+      * If you are defensive about a practice, you are thinking about it the wrong way.
 Get people who want to participate to join to prove it out - lead by example, don't force it.
       * Don't try boiling the ocean to change everybody
   * <https://wallabyjs.com/> - get faster feedback on JS tests
   * "Never stop learning" - Art Bergquist